hhandika/genomic-code-snippets/README.md

 ### Quality-Control
 This directory contains multiple bash files to quickly check sequencing read.
 I recommend using the nt_count_read_zcat.sh.
 The script only work on Linux or MacOS.
+For Windows users, you could use Windows Subsystem for Linux.

 Check if you have GNU Parallel installed in your system.
-This command below should shows the program version.
+This command below should show the program version.

 ```
 parallel --version
 ```

-If you don't have GNU parallel installed, it will show command not found error.
+If you don't have GNU parallel installed, it will show "command not found error" or similar messages.
 Install it using the command below.
 Choose based on your operating system.

 ```
-# Ubuntu
+# Ubuntu/Debian/WSL Ubuntu/WSL Debian
 sudo apt install parallel

-# OpenSuse
+# OpenSuse/WSL OpenSUSE
 sudo zypper in parallel

 # Fedora